 The Shared Accommodation Rate is the lowest level of Housing Benefit for people who rent from private landlords.
 It is intended to cover the cost of a room in a shared property.

 Some people are exempt from the Shared Accommodation Rate, including some people receiving disability benefits.
-We want the Westminster Government to extend these exemptions to make sure the Shared Accommodation Rate does not make it harder for homeless people to find a secure and stable home, or put people at risk of homelessness.
+We want the Westminster Government to extend these exemptions to make sure the Shared Accommodation Rate does not make it harder for people experiencing homelessness to find a secure and stable home, or put people at risk of homelessness.